SveSop/nvapi_standalone/README.md

 ## How to install

 Setup script will be located in:
-destdir/bin/setup_nvapi_32.sh (for 32-bit install)
-destdir/bin/setup_nvapi_64.sh (for 64-bit install)
+destdir/setup_nvapi.sh

-eg. 32-bit
+eg.
-WINEPREFIX=/your/wine/prefix ./setup_nvapi_32.sh install
+WINEPREFIX=/your/wine/prefix ./setup_nvapi.sh install

 OBS!
-For a x86_64 WINEPREFIX you need to run BOTH scripts!
+Recommend a x86_64 WINEPREFIX as installscript may have unpredictible result in a 32-bit only wineprefix!

 This creates symlinks in the wineprefix + creates dll-override that ENABLE nvapi.
-This MAY cause problems when using DXVK!

 ## Goal